Install on Azure

 - Create a CNAME record for app.medplum.com pointing to

-Deploy the APP Using Helm
+Deploy the Backend API Using Helm

 It will deploy: